 Within our Payments Platform, growth in TPV has been driven by Kaspi Pay payments between consumers and merchants and Household Bill Payments.
 As we add more opportunities to pay, we expect that consumers will transact more frequently.
-The data we derive from our Payments Platform will help us identify new opportunities for use of the existing Payments Platform products, as well as design products that digitalize completely new payments verticals.

-Kaspi B2B Payments, which has emerged as an important growth driver more recently, is an example of how we can grow our Payments Platform by identifying new, earlier-stage verticals.
+Kaspi B2B Payments and BINPL are examples of how we can grow our Payments Platform by identifying new, earlier-stage verticals.

-Payments Platform cohort analysis reinforces the growth opportunity as TPV per consumer has increased by approximately ten times over the last five years, with all consumers, new and existing, continuing to contribute to strong TPV growth.
-With 62% of Payments Active Consumers as of December 31, 2023 coming from our 2020, 2021, 2022 and 2023 cohorts, we expect strong TPV growth to continue into the medium term.
+Payments Platform cohort analysis reinforces the growth opportunity as TPV per consumer has increased by approximately ten times over the last five years, with all consumers, new and existing, continuing to contribute to TPV growth.
+With 65% of Payments Active Consumers as of December 31, 2024 coming from our 2020, 2021, 2022, 2023 and 2024 cohorts, we expect TPV growth to continue into the medium term.

-Our Marketplace Platform is similarly well positioned to see an increase in the use of all its digital shopping services, which are designed to meet a wide range of consumers' and merchants' rapidly evolving needs.
+Our Marketplace Platform is similarly well positioned to see an increase in the use of all its digital shopping services.
 As we continue to make our Marketplace Platform more attractive to merchants, we expect that our consumers will quickly adopt new opportunities to shop and transact more frequently.

-Marketplace Platform cohort analysis reinforces the growth opportunity as Marketplace GMV per consumer has increased by approximately four times over the last five years, and both new and existing consumers continue to contribute to strong Marketplace GMV growth.
-With 50% of our Marketplace Active Consumers as of December 31, 2023 coming from our 2020, 2021, 2022 and 2023 cohorts, we expect strong GMV growth to continue into the medium term.
+Marketplace Platform cohort analysis reinforces the growth opportunity as Marketplace GMV per consumer has increased by approximately five times over the last five years, and both new and existing consumers continue to contribute to strong Marketplace GMV growth.
+With 54% of our Marketplace Active Consumers as of December 31, 2024 coming from our 2020, 2021, 2022, 2023 and 2024 cohorts, we expect strong GMV growth to continue into the medium term.